JSitter/basic-drupal8-docker/README.md

 # Basic Dockerized Drupal 8 Project

-This project uses Docker to configure the required dependencies to run Drupal 8.
-Any themes, profiles, or modules should be placed inside the project's themes, modules, and profiles directory.
+This project allows for the ease of module, profile, and theme development by allowing Docker to take care of running and configuring Apache and MySql.
+Any themes, profiles, or modules should be placed inside this project's themes, modules, and profiles directory.
 These directories will be mounted as volumes.

 ## Installation